 Restoring or loading the database

-See the mysqldump page for detailed syntax and examples.
+See the mariadb-dump page for detailed syntax and examples.

 In MariaDB 10.3, Percona XtraBackup is not supported.
 See Percona XtraBackup Overview: Compatibility with MariaDB for more information.